Skip to main content

 “Rao Ramrakh would, obviously.”

-“Yes, but would they not feel insulted if nobody from Chittorgarh reaches there?”
+“Yes, but would they not feel insulted if nobody from Chittorgarh reached there?”
 Dheer Bai shook her head as Sajja Bai seemed to agree.
 “After all, they will cross over the border to Mewar only to be welcomed at Bijoliya for the night.”

 “But if any of us go, how would things happen here?”
 Sajja Bai wondered.

 “Maybe you can send Kunwar Vikram.”
 Rani Dheer Bai suggested, fully aware that her suggestion would be dismissed.
 Sajja Bai would suggest Kunwar Shakti, and Rana Udai Singh, who did not quite trust Shakti, would inevitably suggest his firstborn.
 None of the queens would be able to refuse his words.
 Once Kunwar Partap went there, she could hire an assassin and this time make sure he was eliminated for good.
 Rani Dheer Bai felt uncomfortable as Maharani Jivanta Bai kept staring at her silently as the conversation flowed the way she expected.
 Jivanta Bai smiled at her, making her feel conscious.
 “Of course, Partap is the oldest brother; he should host them there.
 It's only fitting.
 He has to make sure they are safe as well.
-After all, any kind of security breach in the wedding would mean an impending war with Bundi, we cannot afford it so soon.
+After all, any kind of security breach in the wedding would mean an impending war with Bundi; we cannot afford it so soon.
 Our treasury will run dry, and bigger forces will target us then.
 It's only justified that Kunwar Partap makes sure that security is tight, right, Dheer Baiji?”
 Dheer Bai looked up at the chief queen and nodded silently.
 She knew what the Maharani meant even when the others were clueless about it.
 She was right.
 Dheer Bai cursed herself under her breath.
 There was no way Kunwar Partap could be harmed without fingers being pointed among states, and wars would follow.
 Jivanta Bai was right, and she had been played.

 “But Kunwar Shakti should go with him.
 Learn from his brother.”
 Sajja Bai insisted.
 “They can escort the wedding party to Chittorgarh after a few days' rest.”
 Udai Singh agreed and summoned the princes to tell them.